MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Layouts/About.md

 Cosmos can host applications built with multiple frameworks such as Angular, jQuery, React and Vue all on the same website.
 If doing so use a layout that uses "plain JavaScript and CSS" so it reduces the chance for conflicts with your other frameworks in use.

 ### Changing Layouts
-You can change your layout at any time.
+You can change your layout at any time from the Layouts page.
+Once logged into editor, choose "Layouts" from the menu.
+Here you will see a list of layouts loaded into your website.
+The layout with the circle with a check icon is your current default layout.
+Move your mouse over a blank icon on the other layers.
+It will have the tool tip "make default."
+Click to start the process of making this the new default layout.

 WARNING!
 This can have unforseen consequences on your website.
 Proceed with care!

 Related: [Starter Layouts](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Layouts/StarterLayouts.md) | [Import a Layout](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Layouts/Import.md) | [Create a Layout](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Layouts/Create.md)